-To unlock the keyboard, the user turns a slotted screw that is part of the Num Lock LED, which is between the F5 and F6 function keys.
+To unlock the keyboard, turn the slotted screw that is part of the Num Lock LED, which is between the F5 and F6 function keys.
 Turning the screw 180 locks or unlocks the keyboard.

 Note: The iBook leaves the factory with keyboard locking screw in the unlocked position.